 - decide if snowballing is your best approach;

-- find out how to speed it up and what to be careful about;
+- find out how to speed it up;

 Tips for better snowballing